 You can download the appeal request form from the Forms and Leaflets section of this website https://rsd.unhcregypt.org/FormsAndLeaflets.aspx.
 In your appeal request form, you must include the following:

-- The reasons why you think the first instance negative decision is wrong, and
+- The reasons why you think the first instance negative decision is wrong

-You can then submit your duly filled appeal application form either in an email to Appeal/Reopening [email protected] or by approaching the RSD Building at 44A street, 2nd proximity, 8th District, 6 October City on certain days of the week, which will be specified to the individuals on the day of their notification.
+You can then submit your duly filled appeal application form either in an email to Appeal/Reopening [email protected] or by approaching the RSD Building at 44A street, 2nd proximity, 8th District, 6th October City.

 If the first instance decision is overturned, you will be granted refugee status; if the first instance decision is confirmed, your file will be closed as you will be found not to qualify as a refugee under international law.